aws-samples/amazon-rds-export-to-s3-automation/README.md

-# Reduce RDS Backup costs by automating exports to Amazon S3
+# Reduce data archiving costs for compliance by automating RDS snapshot exports to Amazon S3

 This repository contains a CloudFormation template which deploys a serverless event-driven solution that integrates AWS Backup with the Amazon RDS export feature to automate export tasks and enables you to query the data using Amazon Athena without provisioning a new RDS instance or Aurora cluster.